azuhayer/Waste-Wizard/README.md

 - Checkout into that branch, `git checkout your-branch`

 OR
-- Run 'git checkout -b your-branch' to make the branch and switch to it
+- Run `git checkout -b your-branch` to make the branch and switch to it

 If you forgot to make a branch before making changes, use the following command:
 - Run `git switch -c your-branch`